 we began our day with morning worship and prayer. john wesley writes in his journal on octo ber 2, 1780, "after preaching at the devizes, i went on to salisbury". that is where we are headed today. but on october third of that year, wesley "walked to wilton and preached to a very serious congregation in the new preaching-house". we weren't all that serious today, but the bus was rather quiet with sleep!

-we left bautry hall, but not before a picture of wedgewood above the fireplace, and kris having her first taste of something "very english" -- the name escapes me, but i'm sure kris will NEVER forget the taste! we took two stops before we made our way to stongehenge. this is actually the third life for this mysterious place, not too far from solisbury. we got to use these tech hearing devices, that gave us lots of information that i'm sorry to say i can't remember.
+bautry hall, but not before a picture of wedgewood above the fireplace, and kris having her first taste of something "very english" -- the name escapes me, but i'm sure kris will NEVER forget the taste! we took two stops before we made our way to stongehenge. this is actually the third life for this mysterious place, not too far from solisbury. we got to use these tech hearing devices, that gave us lots of information that i'm sorry to say i can't remember.

 so then, because it is literally just off the road in the country, it is surrounded by a sheep farm, and canolla -- used by us as oil, but in 'the mother land' it is used as animal feed; better than corn, i'm told, but that is second hand, as the sheep weren't giving out any information today.